robfors/esruby-bind/README.md

 To demonstrate what this gem does and how it works, let's walkthrough some examples.

 ## Setup
 If you want to follow along with this walkthrough, you will need to first install *esruby* and create a new project.
 For each of the following examples you will need to place the code snippets in their respective files, keeping in mind their order.
-We will start in the `app` directory, directly under the project directory.
-We will need to ensure the files `app.rb`, `prepend.js` and `append.js` exist.
-Ruby code will obviously go in `app.rb`.
-JavaScript code written before the Ruby code will be placed in `prepend.js` and code after will go in `append.js`.
-Back in the project directory, we will edit `config.rb` to ensure it will correctly include all the files.
-The `config.rb` will need to have the lines
+We will start with three empty files, `app.rb`, `prepend.js` and `append.js` in the `app` directory.
+Any Ruby code from each example will obviously go in `app.rb`.
+JavaScript code that is executed before the Ruby code will be placed in `prepend.js` and code after will go in `append.js`.
+Back in the project directory, we will edit `config.rb` to ensure it includes all three files with
 ```ruby
   conf.add_ruby_source 'app/app.rb'
   conf.add_prepended_js_source 'app/prepend.js'